 2216 History of Musical Theatre

-4 credits

 A survey of musical theatre from its beginning to the present, studied in relation to its historical, literary, and cultural background.
 Included is study of such musical theatre forms as opera, operetta, ballad opera, and musicals.
 Humanities.

-Cross listed with Theatre Arts 2216.

-Offered in 2001-2002 and alternate years.
+Cross-listed with Theatre Arts 2216.
+Offered in 2003-2004 and alternate years.

-2217 Lyric Diction for Singers

-1 credit

-A one semester, highly condensed study of English, Italian, and German lyric dictions for singers.
-The IPA (International Phonetic Alphabet) system of phoeneticization will be used.

-Prerequisite: at least two semesters of applied voice or voice class.

 2220 Future Music

 4 credits

-An exploration of different types of composition in the 20th century including art musics such as chance, minimalism, and serial composition, as well as jazz, pop, and crossover strains.
+An exploration of different types of composition in the 20th century including art musics such as chance, minimalism, and serial composition. as well as jazz, pop, and crossover strains.
 It considers the diverse influences on today's composition, such as Chinese philosophy, commerciality, African drumming, and music of India.
-Humanities

-2235 History of Gospel Music

-Offered as needed.
+Humanities.